US apparel firm cuts off Chinese factory in internment camp

 “Furthermore, we will not ship any product sourced from Hetian Taida currently in our possession,” the company said, adding that the supplier accounted for about 1 percent of Badger’s total annual sales.

 Repeated calls to Hetian Taida’s chairman, Wu Hongbo, rang unanswered Wednesday.
-In a previous conversation with the AP, Wu said Hetian Taida was not affiliated with the camps, which the government calls vocational training centers, but employed 20 to 30 “trainees” from such a center in Hotan city in southern Xinjiang.
+In a previous conversation with the AP, Wu said while Hetian Taida was located in the same compound as one camp that the government calls a “vocational skills education and training center,” Hetian Taida was not involved in the camp’s activities.

+However, Wu said his company employed 20 to 30 “trainees” from the center as part of the region’s efforts to alleviate poverty.

+Asked about the case, Chinese Foreign Ministry spokesman Lu Kang said Thursday that while the ministry doesn’t generally comment on individual business decisions, Badger appeared to have been acting on “misinformation.”

 Universities stocking Badger clothing began pulling items from their shelves and websites after the report appeared in December.